federecio/dropwizard-junit/README.md

 dropwizard-junit
 ================

-a JUnit TestRunner that allows to load Dropwizard 0.7.1 resources for testing
+a JUnit TestRunner that allows to load Dropwizard 0.8 resources for testing

-__NOTE__: the project's group id has been changed `io.federecio` and therefore all packages have been renamed accordingly
+__NOTE__: for Dropwizard 0.7.x compatibility use project version 0.5

 License
 -------